 So, what do you think was the correct answer?

-David Keys, Zuzana Palovic and Gabriela Bereghazyova are the authors of “Super Slovaks” – an exciting new book exploring the History of Slovakia through the stories of 50 significant individuals, such as Alexander Dubček and Eugene Cernan.
+By David Keys, Zuzana Palovic and Gabriela Bereghazyova, authors of “Super Slovaks” – an exciting new book exploring the history of Slovakia through the stories of 50 significant individuals, such as Alexander Dubček and Eugene Cernan.